 With that said, not all Kurdish nationalists have such an ambitious goal in mind.
 Many simply want more rights and autonomy within their current countries.

 During your travels around east and southeast Turkey, you will hear the word ‘Kurdistan’ used quite a lot.
 Sometimes it’s merely used in a geographic sense, but often politically as well.

 It’s best to avoid using this term in other parts of the country, however.
-It’s considered a taboo word that can even still get Turkish citizens in trouble.
+It’s considered a taboo word that can even still get Turkish citizens into trouble.

-As a foreign visitor, you will find the Kurds to be incredibly warm, welcoming and hospitable people.
-Especially if you’re a Westerner, as the Kurds have long considered the West to be a supporter of their struggle.
+As a foreign visitor, you will find the Kurds to be incredibly warm, welcoming and hospitable – especially if you’re a Westerner, as the Kurds have long considered the West to be an important ally.

 The entire walled city of Diyarbakır could be considered as one big fortification.
 But the area known as the Citadel has long functioned as a fortress within a fortress.
 Known locally as Iç Kale, the ancient castle was established around the city’s very first prehistoric settlement.